-Meeting Minutes

--June 6, 2024

-Rural/Agriculture Committee Moved by Director Newell Seconded by Director Greenaway

-RDC.2024-6-2

-"That the minutes of the Rural/Agriculture Committee meeting of June 6, 2024 be approved."

-REPORT

-Community Works Funds and Regional Grant in Aid

-Moved by Director Greenaway Seconded by Director Stoltenberg

-RDC.2024-6-3

-- 1) "That the Committee recommend that the Board approve in principle allocating up to a maximum \$724,000 annually from the RDBN's Community Works Fund allocation to the Environmental Services Capital Budget in the 2025-2029 draft financial plans. - 2) That the Committee direct staff to develop an amended Grant in Aid Policy and new Community Works Fund Allocation Policy that reflects the changes to the program and recommends alternative actions if the full Grant in Aid balance is not spent annually."
+Rural/Agriculture Committee Meeting Minutes -June 6, 2024 Moved by Director Newell Seconded by Director Greenaway RDC.2024-6-2 "That the minutes of the Rural/Agriculture Committee meeting of June 6, 2024 be approved."
+(All/Directors/Majority) CARRIED UNANIMOUSLY REPORT Community Works Funds and Regional Grant in Aid Moved by Director Greenaway Seconded by Director Stoltenberg RDC.2024-6-3 1) "That the Committee recommend that the Board approve in principle allocating up to a maximum \$724,000 annually from the RDBN's Community Works Fund allocation to the Environmental Services Capital Budget in the 2025-2029 draft financial plans.
+2) That the Committee direct staff to develop an amended Grant in Aid Policy and new Community Works Fund Allocation Policy that reflects the changes to the program and recommends alternative actions if the full Grant in Aid balance is not spent annually."
+(All/Directors/Majority) CARRIED UNANIMOUSLY criteria limitation Creating greating projects Revisit funding alloca Staff will bring forwart Community Works Funding consistent in Community Works Funding consistent in Community Works Funding allocation Providing consistent in Community Works Funding allocation Funding allocation Year over yeation Administrativ rural directors to utilize funding with fewer tions ter flexibility to support more areas and tion yearly through the budget process rd Environmental Services Capital Budget, ands and RBA Funding for discussion in tax rates for taxpayers ormation to the taxpayer and not for profits ious grant funding policies and allocations oroach to utilizing funds r e reserves d decision on use of administrative reserves ss to allow funding to be allocated to not for es

-The following was discussed:

-- o Flexibility for rural directors to utilize funding with fewer criteria limitations - o Creating greater flexibility to support more areas and projects - Revisit funding allocation yearly through the budget process - Staff will bring forward Environmental Services Capital Budget, Community Works Funds and RBA Funding for discussion in November - Providing consistent tax rates for taxpayers - Providing information to the taxpayer and not for profits regarding various grant funding policies and allocations - Proactive approach to utilizing funds - Funding allocation - o Year over year - Administrative reserves - Board decision on use of administrative reserves - Budget process to allow funding to be allocated to not for profit societies - Staffing considerations

-Rural/Agriculture Committee Minutes October 10, 2024 Page 3 of 4